 Alex Loznak has been hanging around lawyers since he was a teenager in Oregon.
 That's when he first agreed to join a lawsuit that has changed his life and, possibly, could change all Americans'.
 He is one of 21 young plaintiffs in Juliana v.
 United States, a high-profile case that accuses the federal government of knowingly wrecking the planet, thereby violating U.S. Constitutional rights.

 It's a high-profile case that could have far-reaching implications — if it ever goes to trial.
 Juliana v.
-United States has been churning around the legal system — several levels of it, in fact — for more than three years now with the help of attorneys at Our Children's Trust, while government lawyers battle to keep Uncle Sam out of court.
+United States has been churning around the legal system — several levels of it, in fact — for more than four years now with the help of attorneys at Our Children's Trust, while government lawyers battle to keep Uncle Sam out of court.

 To back up for a second: Juliana v.
 United States, in its most basic form, is a demand on the U.S. government to take action to mitigate climate change.
 It alleges that government officials (including former President Barack Obama), by creating a "national energy system" that spews out climate-killing levels of carbon dioxide, "have acted with deliberate indifference to the peril they knowingly created.
 As a result, Defendants have infringed on Plaintiffs' fundamental constitutional rights to life, liberty, and property."